 Step Inside The Creepy, Abandoned Town Of Old Jefferson In Tennessee

-This is definitely the creepiest abandoned town in Tennessee.
-Old Jefferson was the first county seat of Rutherford County way back in the day.
+Well, we might have just found the creepiest abandoned town in Tennessee.
+Old Jefferson in Tennessee was the first county seat of Rutherford County way, way back in the day.
 The town received notoriety as the city that was meant to flood – and never did.
 Take a look, and learn a little about the history of this Rutherford County legend.
 Some might say this ghost town In Tennessee holds the most unique history in the record books.

 There are rumors that you can still find old foundations and remnants of the town, one that was burned by its residents in anticipation of a flood that would never come.
 Not many folks visit the once upon a town…mainly because it’s not quite there, just the eerie memory of it.